gdamore/less-fork/README.md

 * `SUSv3`
 * `SUSv2`

-Note that **SUSv1** and earlier are not supported.
-These older systems are missing the vsnprintf function.

 See the Makefile for more details.
 There is a `STD=default` option you can try if your platform isn't listed.
+(CMake is more likely to yield a positive result in this case, however.)

 Enjoy!

-	- Garrett D'Amore <garrett@damore.org>, Nov.
-6, 2015
+	- Garrett D'Amore <garrett@damore.org>, Aug.
+3, 2017